nayods/BDD/README.md

-# BDD framework for testing applications in Csharp using Specflow and celenium and webdriver and nunit
+# BDD framework for testing applications in Csharp (C#) using Specflow and celenium and webdriver and nunit
 TABLE OF CONTENT requirement for the testing framwork

 1. Feature File